-As we expanded the set of code run under the pure-capability ABI, we found that we needed to extend qsort and other sorting routines (heapsort and mergesort) to preserve capabilities when swapping array elements that might be (e.g.) structures containing pointers.
-We also replaced use of Berkeley DB as an in-memory hash table, with uthash.h, because BDB does not preserve the alignment of stored data, and thus does not preserve the integrity of stored capabilities.
-Specifically, it assumes that any object being serialized can be stored by unaligned byte-by-byte copies and preserved alignment no larger than 2-bytes.
-We also addressed a number of issues related to treating integers as pointers: casting pointers through integer types other than intptr_t, and expecting to get pointers back; and integer manipulation of pointers to store flags in unused bits, to adjust the alignment of pointers, or to access the virtual address.
+Additional changes As we expanded the set of code run under the pure-capability ABI, we found that we needed to extend qsort and other sorting routines to preserve capabilities when swapping array elements.
+We also replaced use of Berkeley DB as an in-memory hash table, because BDB does not preserve the alignment of stored data.
+We also addressed a number of issues related to treating integers as pointers: casting pointers through integer types other than intptr_t and expecting to get pointers back; and integer manipulation of pointers to store flags in unused bits, to adjust the alignment of pointers, or to access the virtual address.